-Oklahomans are known for their sports enthusiasm and pride toward their athletic teams.
-With a new NBA basketball team, strong collegiate athletic programs, semi-pro hockey, baseball teams and several sports-themed museums, Oklahoma has a wide array of events and attractions for sports fans.
+With an NBA basketball team, strong collegiate athletic programs, pro and semi-pro hockey, baseball teams and several sports-themed museums, Oklahoma has a wide array of events and attractions for fans of any kind of competition.

 Oklahomans are not just sports fans – they’re sports fanatics.
 With a vigorous pride for their favorite teams, they are far from “fair-weather,” and their enthusiasm adds to the electricity of Oklahoma’s sporting events.
 Sports in Oklahoma have been celebrated since before statehood in 1907.
 Now with football, hockey, baseball and basketball teams all exuding excellence, sports in the Sooner State are more exciting than ever.
 Experience Oklahoma’s sports heritage by attending a game or visiting one of many sports museums full of memorabilia.

 The Oklahoma City Thunder exploded onto the NBA scene shortly after taking up their new home at the Chesapeake Energy Arena in downtown Oklahoma City in 2008.
 In just three years, the Thunder grabbed the NBA Western Conference Champions title and built a fiercely strong following throughout the state.
 You don’t want to miss being a part of what has been called the most electric and loudest fan base in the NBA.
 Cheer from the sidelines or up in Loud City while you “Thunder Up” with Rumble the Bison, the Thunder Girls and the rest of Oklahoma City as superstars Kevin Durant and Russell Westbrook face off against competitors with the rest of the Thunder team.